I-Lima/Estribado-Broker-API/README.md

 ### Excluir registro no sistema

-Exclui o registro no sistema
+Exclui o registro no sistema.

 **Endpoint:**